Rengan Rajaratnam: Sedna and Galleon

 After Artinsider.com was successfully sold, Rengan took a career break for travel and reflection.
 Returning to the US six months later, he was reportedly caught up in the timeline of 9/11, with all his interviews scheduled for that week being cancelled.
 As a result, he then joined his brother Raj's hedge fund, Galleon Group.
 At Galleon, Rengan ran a small-cap technology portfolio.

 Rengan then joined S.A.C.
 Capital Advisors (now Point 72 Capital), a hedge fund group founded by Steven A. Cohen.
 Cohen is currently the owner of New York Mets of Major League Baseball.
 Rengan then started Sedna Capital in 2003 with an officemate from Galleon.
-The company received investment commitments for over USD 50 million but ended up getting investments of only USD 7 million.
-Operating from a cheap apartment, the company grew the fund to USD 100 million in two years.
+The company received investment commitments for over US$50 million but ended up getting investments of only US$7 million.
+Operating from a cheap apartment, the company grew the fund to US$100 million in two years.

 After Sedna, Rengan rejoined Galleon in 2007.
-By 2009, Rengan had left his brother's fund and focused on other initiatives, According to Rengan, his brother Raj continues to owe him pay worth USD 13.5 million from his time at Galleon.
+By 2009, Rengan had left his brother's fund and focused on other initiatives, According to Rengan, his brother Raj continues to owe him pay worth US$13.5 million from his time at Galleon.
 Later, Rengan was involved in several other endeavours.

 Mid-Atlantic Innocence Project

 In 2016, Rengan joined the Mid-Atlantic Innocence Project (MAIP), a non-profit organisation focused on preventing and correcting wrongful convictions in Washington D.C., Maryland and Virginia.
 Initially, Rengan volunteered to screen cases, although MAIP does not typically use non-lawyers for this role.
-After two years, he was invited to join MAIP's Board of Directors.
+After two years, he was invited to join MAIP's board of directors.
 In 2019, he was elected Treasurer and Head of the Audit and Finance Committee, overseeing the organisation's financial management.
-In 2020, he joined MAIP's Executive Committee, contributing to its long-term strategic planning.
+In 2020, he joined MAIP's executive committee, contributing to its long-term strategic planning.
 Since its founding, MAIP has helped to secure the release or exoneration of over 40 individuals, with Rengan playing a role in the organisation's financial and operational oversight.